 IUPUI students are as diverse as the city around them, coming from many walks of life, varied ethnic cultures, with different personal, academic, and professional goals.
-IUPUI has over 30,000 students representing all 50 states and 140 countries!
+IUPUI has over 30,000 students from all across the United States, and 147 countries!
 Campus resources, such as the Multicultural Success Center and the Office for Diversity Access & Achievement, not only give our students a firsthand approach to diversity on campus, it allows them to celebrate it.
 Learn more about IUPUI's commitment to diversity.

 Receive Personal Attention and Academic Support

 IUPUI does everything possible to make students feel at home on campus.
 This starts with one-on-one admissions counseling in the Admissions Center, and does not end until graduation.
 Though we are the state's third largest university (more than 30,000 students enroll at IUPUI each year), IUPUI takes a small school approach to big academics.
 Thanks to a student/faculty ratio of 16:1, and the fact around 71% of our courses have 30 students or fewer, IUPUI students have the opportunity to meet, work with, and get to know our staff, faculty, and advisors.

 IUPUI offers a variety of services for students to help them succeed in their academics.
 This includes mentoring services and peer tutoring, more than 400 student organizations, a health center, and Counseling and Psychological Services.
 Another service to help students succeed is the Math Assistance Center.
 This center offers onsite tutoring and mentoring for all students enrolled in math courses.

 Additionally, IUPUI provides special assistance due to disabilities.
 Adaptive Educational Services works to make campus life and learning accessible for students with disabilities.
 AES assists students with disabilities to achieve their educational goals through such services as note taking, interpreting, and test proctoring.